 In a final footnote, after an initial stint at Winterslag’s Noordlaan Stadium, the club moved to Waterschei’s rebuilt André Dumont, naming it after the controversial and unpopular architect of the clubs’ merger and colliery’s closure, Thyl Gheyselinck.

 Today this is the Luminus Arena, its past steeped in Genk’s industrial heritage, just like that of its tenants.

-Brussels’ main airport of Zaventem is 90km (56 miles) west of Genk.
-The quickest train takes 1hr 30min, with a change at Hasselt, single ticket €18.
+Brussels Airport is 90km (56 miles) west of Genk.
+An hourly train takes 1hr 30min, with a change at Hasselt, single ticket €18.
 If you’re coming into Brussels-Midi by Eurostar, there are direct trains to Genk every hour, journey time 1hr 40min, single ticket €15.